-Trump put his political interests above national interests, House panel’s report says
+Trump put political interests above national interests, House panel’s report says

 “I heard about it,” Trump said.
 “Now they want to go to censure because they have no case for impeachment.
 So they want to go to censure.
 I don’t want them to go to censure. . . .
 I don’t mind being censured if you do something wrong.
 I did nothing wrong.

-The Judiciary Committee has scheduled its first hearing in the impeachment inquiry on Wednesday morning.
+Meanwhile, the Judiciary Committee has scheduled its first hearing in the impeachment inquiry on Wednesday morning.
 Four law professors – three chosen by Democrats and one by Republicans – are slated to testify on the “constitutional grounds for presidential impeachment.”

 The three chosen by Democrats: Harvard Law School professor Noah Feldman, Stanford University professor Pamela Karlan and University of North Carolina law professor Michael Gerhardt.
 The one invited by Republicans: George Washington University professor Jonathan Turley.